PythonCharmers/CoursePreparation/what_to_expect.md

 For training courses we host, we will provide an internet-connected computer for you during the course.

+## Supplemental materials

+We will supply you with printed course notes and a USB stick containing many useful Python-related resources.

+### USB stick

+The USB stick contains kitchen-sink Python installers for multiple platforms, *Jupyter* notebooks containing the course content, solutions to the exercises, several written tutorials, and reference documentation on Python and the 3rd-party packages covered in the course.

 ## Questions?

 You are welcome to contact us if you have any questions prior to your training